 Although the design is a concept, the study shows that a structurally and aesthetically competitive buoyancy bridge for the Sognefjord appears to be a feasible idea and that it is worthwhile to conduct further investigations towards this buoyancy bridge concept, also for other occasions.

-The bridge has been developed in close cooperation with ZJA, IV Consult and TU Delft.
+The bridge has been developed in close cooperation with the architects ZJA, IV Consult and TU Delft.

 Read the full paper: The Buoyancy Bridge, Norway (pdf)